darwinia-network/crab-docs/docs/builders/get-started/b_darwinia-pangolin.md

 ---
 title: Connect to Pangolin
-description: The Darwinia TestNet, named Pangolin Network, is the easiest way to get started with a Darwinia network environment.
-Follow this tutorial to connect to the TestNet.
+description: How to connect to Pangolin network
 ---

 # Connect to Pangolin